Bliss (2017 film)

 Bliss is a 2017 Filipino psychological thriller film written, directed, edited and scored by Jerrold Tarog.
 It stars Iza Calzado, Ian Veneracion, TJ Trinidad, Michael de Mesa, and Adrienne Vergara.
 The film competed in Japan at the 12th Osaka Asian Film Festival in March 2017 to critical acclaim, where Calzado also garnered the Yakushi Pearl Award for Best Performer.
 The film premiered in the Philippines on May 10.

 Bliss explores elements of a film within a film narrative where the protagonist also plays the lead.

 Synopsis

 Jane Ciego (Iza Calzado), a successful actress, produces her own film to gain respect from the industry.
-During the film production, she is involved in an accident that leaves her disabled.
+During the film production, an accident leaves her disabled.
 She is left in a secluded house to avoid more attention from the press, under the care and supervision of her husband, Carlo (TJ Trinidad) and a cruel, unusual nurse named Lilibeth (Adrienne Vergara).
-As days go by, she descends into insanity as she as experiences horrors and madness.
-Trapped in her own home she questions her sanity.
+Trapped in her own home, as she experiences horrors she questions her sanity.